bbc/bmx/docs/mca_labels_format.md

 The text file contains one of the following line types:

 - audio track index
-- audio label
+- audio channel (CH), soundfield group (SG) or group of soundfield group (GOSG) label
 - empty

 A `#` character can be used to add a comment.

 The file defines the set of audio labels to include for each MXF audio track.
 The audio tracks are identified by an integer index starting from 0 and incrementing by 1 in the order that the audio tracks are written (the Track ID order).

 A set of labels for an audio track starts with a line containing the index and is followed by lines defining audio labels.
-There can be multiple channel (CH) label lines, 0 or 1 soundfield group (SG) label lines and 0 or more group of soundfield groups (GOSG) label lines.
+There can be multiple channel CH label lines, 0 or 1 SG label lines and 0 or more group of GOSG label lines.

 An empty line is used to signal the start of a new audio track.

 ## Label Line

-A label line starts with the value of the Tag Symbol label property, followed by a comma separated list of name/value pairs of properties for that label.
+A label line starts with the value of the MCA Tag Symbol label property, followed by a comma separated list of name/value pairs of properties for that label.
 The list of supported symbols can be found in the [AppMCALabelHelper.cpp](../src/apps/AppMCALabelHelper.cpp) source code file.
 The symbol identifies ether a CH (e.g. `chL` for Left), SG (e.g. `sg51` for 5.1) or GOSG (e.g. `ggMPg` for Main Program).

 ### Label Line Properties

 A CH must have a `chan` property that is the channel number, starting from 0, if the track contains multiple audio channels (labelled or not).

-The `lang` property is used to set the RFC 5646 Spoken Language label property.

 The `id` property is used to identify a SG or GOSG label in the file.
 It has an alpha-numeric value.
 It is used to set the link from a CH to a SG and from a SG to GOSGs.